Gayathrialluru/Music-Ai-clone/README.md

 Sign in to Emergent AI (https://emergent.sh)

-Enter the prompt: "Build a Spotify clone with AI song suggestion feature"
+Enter the prompt: "Build a music player with AI song suggestion feature"

 Let Emergent generate the full code